yiy-mit/nanoEM/README.md

 We kindly request that you cite the following paper in any published work for which you used our implementation here:

-Yi Yang, Di Zhu, Wei Yan, Akshay Agarwal, Mengjie Zheng, John D. Joannopoulos, Philippe Lalanne, Thomas Christensen, Karl K. Berggren, Marin Soljačić, [arXiv: 1901.03988](https://arxiv.org/abs/1901.03988).
+Yi Yang, Di Zhu, Wei Yan, Akshay Agarwal, Mengjie Zheng, John D. Joannopoulos, Philippe Lalanne, Thomas Christensen, Karl K. Berggren, Marin Soljačić, [Nature 576, 248 (2019)](https://www.nature.com/articles/s41586-019-1803-1).